 Quality Time With Family

 You need to spend time with your family and children if you have other kids and do something fun together.
 Go out to eat and spend these last few weeks doing things that you all love to do also your other children will appreciate the time they get with mom before your new baby takes a ton of your time.

 Do something with your kids one on one so they know how much you still love them and are there for them even with the new baby.
 Sometimes children feel replaced or jealous of all the attention the baby is getting.
 Reassure them that they will be able to help with the new baby and are still very special to you.

 Go on a date with just your husband!
-Yes it will be super hard to do this after giving birth so you need to take time for this on your third trimester to-do-list because your husband needs this more then you know.
+Yes, it will be super hard to do this after giving birth so you need to take time for this on your third trimester to-do-list because your husband needs this more than you know.